 If you are new to the Cores, you must complete a work authorization form prior to requesting services.
 Work authorizations may be used for any services that HSC Cores managed facilities offer.
 Instructions for filling out the Work Authorization form are provided in video form for ease of reference.
 Existing users may login directly to the resource system and schedule or order services.

-The Core Facility office is responsible for personnel and financial affairs.
-All of the Core facilities operate on a charge-back basis, although the percent recovery of operating expenses for each facility varies greatly.
-For example, the DNA Sequencing Core recovers all expenses, while other Cores such as NMR, Cell Imaging and Knockout/Transgenic Mouse are heavily (50-90%) subsidized by institutional resources.
+The Core Facility Administration office is responsible for personnel and financial affairs of HSC managed facilities.
+All HSC Core facilities operate on a charge-back basis, although the percent recovery of operating expenses for each facility varies greatly.
+The School of Medicine operates a number of cores facilities that offer both advanced technologies and equipment.

 Since 2013 the administrative office has generated an annual public report that summarizes the operations of all HSC Cores managed facilities.
 This report includes a summary of all facilities, the services they provide and research they have supported.